 If someone different is collecting your child please inform school as soon as possible and make sure the person collecting brings their I.D and knows the correct password please!

 Each day your child will need to bring a named coat, bag and spare clothes.
-As the weather is becoming very changeable, we would really appreciate it if you could bring suitable clothes ready for any changes!
+As the weather is becoming very changeable, we would really appreciate it if you could bring suitable clothes ready for any changes as we spend most of our time outdoors!
 Children are welcome to bring a bottle with them but we would appreciate it being water only inside.

 We go outside whatever the weather so children need to be changed frequently.
 Please ensure you send a named bag with plenty of spare clothes in, especially if your child is potty training.